akhileshnitt/webflux/README.md

 # webflux
-A small project  to test Spring WebFlux
+A small app  to demonstrate Spring WebFlux